gvwilson/sensibleadventures/bookster/new.md

 feet.
 That done, he clasped his hands together behind his back, squeezing them to stop them shaking.

 "Erileine?"
-Saedie pounded on her daughter's door.
+Saedanne pounded on her daughter's door.
 "Erileine, the soldiers are here!"

 Erileine sat up and dug sticky grit out of the corners of her eyes.